dnsimple/dnsimple-support/content/articles/expiring-product-email-notifications.md

 ## Have more questions?

-If you have any questions about expiring products or notifications, [contact us](https://dnsimple.com/feedback), and we’ll be happy to help.
+If you have any questions about expiring products or notifications, [contact us](https://dnsimple.com/feedback), and we'll be happy to help.